3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Experiments

 \subsection{Results: Sample-Efficient Policy Learning}

-Next, we evaluate the performance of \methodname{}'s policy-learning framework, which conditions on 3D point track predictions.
-We display the results for every simulation and real-world task in Tables~\ref{tab:sim_success_rates} and \ref{tab:real_success_rates}, respectively.
-We evaluate simulation tasks with 20, 50, and 100 robot demonstrations.
-We evaluate real-world tasks with 20 robot demonstrations. \methodname{} achieves the highest success rate across all tasks given 20 robot demonstrations, as well as the highest average success rate given the higher numbers (50 and 100) of demonstrations in simulation, as shown in Fig.~\ref{fig:plots}.
+Next, we evaluate the performance of \methodname{}'s policies, which condition on 3D point track predictions.
+We display success rates across simulated and real tasks in Tables~\ref{tab:sim_success_rates} and \ref{tab:real_success_rates}.
+We evaluate policies trained on all real-world tasks with 20 robot demonstrations and 50 human videos per task, and separately on all simulation tasks with 20, 50, and 100 action-labeled demonstrations and 100 actionless videos per task. \methodname{} achieves the highest success rate on every task with 20 robot demonstrations, and the highest average success rate with 50 and 100 demonstrations.

-Outperforming state-of-the-art behavior cloning baselines suggests that \methodname{}'s 3D point track conditioning encodes useful priors that can greatly improve sample efficiency, precision, and spatial generalization.
-Outperforming ATM and AMPLIFY suggests that encoding embodiment-specific points is not necessary for transferring priors from videos to robot action prediction.
-In fact, because the robot points occupy a large portion of the scene, it is likely that ATM and AMPLIFY become reliant on robot point track predictions, and end up encoding less information about the underlying scene and task.
-Removing these biases becomes additionally advantageous in real-world experiments: while the performance of ATM degrades due to the distribution shift between human videos and robot demonstrations, \methodname\ maintains near-perfect success rates.
-We visualize some examples of the distribution shift between human and robot demonstrations in Fig.~\ref{fig:trajs}. \methodname{} also outperforms the 2D ablation in simulation, pointing to the efficacy of 3D representations.
+Outperforming the behavior cloning baselines suggests that \methodname{} is able to extract useful priors from the 3D point-track predictions.
+Outperforming ATM and AMPLIFY suggests that encoding embodiment-specific points is not necessary for learning from videos.
+In fact, because the robot points occupy a large portion of the scene, one explanation is that ATM and AMPLIFY become reliant on robot point track predictions, and end up encoding less information about the underlying scene and task.
+Removing these biases becomes additionally advantageous in real-world experiments: compared to \methodname{}, ATM performance suffers from the distribution shift between human videos and robot demonstrations.
+ATM's per-step track re-prediction is also vulnerable to occlusions: temporarily occluded points are unrepresented in track predictions.
+For example, in the \emph{Throw Away Paper} task, where ATM obtains a 0\,\% success rate, the gripper occludes nearly the entire object after grasping. \methodname{} predicts tracks once from the initial scene, so points that become temporarily occluded during manipulation remain present in the conditioning.
+DP3 also struggles with this task, likely because the paper is small and close to the table, making it difficult to distinguish in the raw point cloud.
+In contrast, point-track predictions clearly highlight the paper's motion and location, and \methodname{} achieves double DP3's success rate.